karthikb351/AutoCaptcha-for-VITacademics/README.md

 6. Once you have dropped the file, it will ask if you want to add the extension to your browser.
 Click on “Add” to manually install the extension.

-7. When Chrome has finished installing the extension, you will see something like the following.
-It indicates the extension was successfully installed.

-8. Visit the and of academics.vit.ac.in pages and the captcha should be auto-filled for you.
+7. Visit the any of academics.vit.ac.in pages and the captcha should be auto-filled for you.
 Voila.

-## Installation - Firefox

-### Firefox Add-ons Site
+### Firefox

-Download from the Firefox Add-ons website - [AutoCaptcha for Firefox](https://addons.mozilla.org/en-US/firefox/addon/autocaptcha-for-firefox/)

-### Manual

 1. Download the extension - [AutoCaptcha for Firefox](autocaptcha-for-firefox.xpi?raw=true)